asunlabs/learn-blockchain/networks/poa/README.md

 **Peer management**

-Once Geth is attached to one of the network nodes(EC2 instance, in this case), peers can be added to network through thje Geth Javascript console.
+Once Geth is attached to one of the network nodes(EC2 instance, in this case), peers can be added to network through the Geth Javascript console.

 ```sh
 # Attach RPC to EC2